 Cover Photo by Hugh Morton | Grandfather Mountain Stewardship Foundation

-Camerun Peoples, Appalachian State University's star running back, has a busy schedule.
-Between practice, classes, home and away games, and building awesome partnerships, he has to make the most of his limited time off.
-That's why Cam wants visitors to the area to know the most exciting spots for a quick adventure that he's discovered while living in Boone.
-Once he's is finished reading opponents' defenses and dominating out on the field, he's reading trail maps on the Blue Ridge Parkway and menus out on the town.
+Camerun Peoples, Appalachian State University's former star running back who is now signed with the Carolina Panthers, had to make the most of his very limited time off during his four years in Boone.
+That's why Cam wants visitors to the area to know the most exciting spots for a quick adventure that he discovered while living in Boone.
+Once he's finished reading opponents' defenses and dominating out on the field, he's reading trail maps on the Blue Ridge Parkway and menus out on the town.
 Make the most of a short trip to Boone with his insider tips!

 If someone is coming to Boone for the first time, where are you sending them?

 I would send them to the Blue Ridge Parkway.
 This gives people a chance to view one of the most beautiful spots in the country!
 It’s a lovely drive with pretty overlooks that never get old.
 Anyone would enjoy their time there.
 I know I do.

 Boone is known for outdoor adventures.
 What’s a must for someone looking to explore the great outdoors?

 There are a plethora of options in the mountains for this type of activity!
 One that I have discovered is the Laurel Falls Trail!
 It’s a really good hike and leads to a waterfall which is nice!